-The Contractor's Representative for the Contract is:

-Name: Title: Address: Telephone: Facsimile: E-mail: 5.2.2.5 Suppl ementary Contractor Information aragraph 221 (1)(d) of the Income Tax Act, payments made by departments and agencies under applicable acts (including contracts involving a mix of goods and services) must be reported on a T4-A supplementary Department of Fisheries and Oceans to comply with this requirement, the Contractor hereby agrees to provide formation which it certifies to be correct, complete, and fully discloses the identification of this Contractor: a) The legal name of the entity or individual, as applicable (the name associated with the Social Insurance Number (SIN) or Business Number (BN), as well as the address and the postal code: b) The status of the contractor (individual, unincorporated business, corporation or partnership:
+······································ The Contractor's s Representative for the Contract is: Name: Title: Address: Telephone: Facsimile: E-mail: 5.2.2.5 Supple mentary Contractor Information under applicable agraph 221 (1)(d) of the Income Tax Act, payments made by departments and agencies e services contracts (including contracts involving a mix of goods and services) must be 4-A supplementary slip. epartment of Fisheries and Oceans to comply with this requirement, the Contractor hereby le the following information which it certifies to be correct, complete, and fully discloses the this Contractor: a) The legal name of the entity or individual, as applicable (the name associated with the Social Insurance Number (SIN) or Business Number (BN), as well as the address and the postal code: b) The status of the contractor (individual, unincorporated business, corporation or partnership: c) For individuals and unincorporated businesses, the contractor's SIN and, if applicable, the BN, or if applicable, the Goods and Services Tax (GST)/Harmonized Sales Tax (HST) number: d) For corporations, the BN, or if this is not available, the GST/HST number.
+If there is no BN or GST/HST number, the T2 Corporation Tax number must be shown: